 Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-The following activities are also illegal in Brunei:
+The following activities are illegal:

 - eating, drinking or smoking in public places between sunrise and sunset, during Ramadan

-- homosexual activity (more information:
+- homosexual activity (more information: LGBTI travellers)

 - persuading or inciting a Muslim to neglect their religious duties